Community and Open Space

 Overview: As part of its commitments to the City Council during land use approvals for the project, NYU agreed to implement a minority, women, and local business enterprise (MWLBE) Plan prior to the start of project construction.

-Current Status: NYU’s MWLBE Plan for 181 Mercer Street is being implemented.
+Current Status: NYU's implementation of the MWLBE Plan for the Paulson Center is now complete.
 Read more about the MWLBE Plan.

 Mercer-Houston Dog Run Relocation